41st Guards Combined Arms Army

-The 41st Combined Arms Army (41-я гвардейская общевойсковая армия) is a field army of the Russian Ground Forces, currently part of the Central Military District.
+The 41st Guards Combined Arms Army (41-я гвардейская общевойсковая армия) is a field army of the Russian Ground Forces, currently part of the Central Military District.
 Originally, it was formed in 1942 as part of the Soviet Red Army, during World War II.
 It was reformed in 1998, when the Transbaikal Military District and Siberian Military District were amalgamated.

 Soviet Union

-The 41st army was created in May 1942, on the base of Nikolai Berzarin and German Tarasov's operational groups.
+The 41st army was created in May 1942, on the base of Alexander Dmitrijewitsch Beresin and German Tarasov's operational groups.
 Its structure also included the 134th, 135th, 179th and 234th Rifle Divisions, the 17th Guards Rifle Division, the 21st Tank Brigade, two separate Guards mortar battalions, and several other separate elements.

 From May to November 1942, the army was focused on defending the South-Western approach to the city of Bely.
 In late November, the army joined the Rzhev offensive operation (also known as "Operation Mars").
-During that time, the army was engaged with the Wehrmacht XLI Panzer Corps.
+During that time, the army fought the Wehrmacht XLI Panzer Corps.
 The army's offensive failed, and they were surrounded by the German XXX Army Corps (Germany).
 By December 8, the surrounded forces were destroyed.

 In March 1943, the newly reinforced 41st Army joined the Rzhev-Vyazma operation.
 The offensive was a success and German forces in the Rzhev-Vyazma area were annihilated.
-Following the operation, the forces of the army were transferred to the 39th Army and the 43rd Army, while the 41st Army itself was sent to the STAVKA reserves.
+Following the operation, the forces of the army were transferred to the 39th Army and the 43rd Army, while the 41st Army itself was sent to the Reserve of the Supreme High Command.
 On April 9, 1943, the army was disbanded and its remaining forces would form the Reserve Front.